-As part of the acquisition of residential customer equivalents ("RCEs") from Starion Energy, Inc., Starion NY Inc. and Starion Energy PA Inc. (collectively "Starion") in 2018, we funded an escrow account, the balance of which is reflected as restricted cash in our consolidated balance sheet.
-As of September 30, 2020 and December 31, 2019, the balance in the escrow account related to the Starion acquisition was less than \$0.1 million and \$1.0 million, respectively.
-Approximately \$1.0 million was released to the seller in July 2020 related to holdback amounts for acquired customers, subject to the terms of the asset purchase agreement.
-As of September 30, 2020, the balance remaining in escrow represents the amounts pending settlement between the Company and the seller.
+As part of the acquisition of RCEs from Starion Energy, Inc., Starion NY Inc. and Starion Energy PA Inc. (collectively "Starion") in 2018, we funded an escrow account, the balance of which is reflected as restricted cash in our consolidated balance sheet.
+As of June 30, 2020 and December 31, 2019, the balance in the escrow account related to the Starion acquisition was \$1.0 million and \$1.0 million, respectively.
+The balance remaining as of June 30, 2020 represents a holdback of amounts due to the seller for acquired customers that was released to the seller in July 2020, subject to the conditions outlined in the asset purchase agreement.